 An occupational therapist can provide equipment and other devices to make you more comfortable.
 For example, special cushions for when you are sitting or lying down.

 Professionals such as psychologists and counsellors can provide therapies such as cognitive behaviour therapy, acceptance and commitment therapy, and mindfulness-based cognitive therapy.

 These professionals help you understand how your thoughts and emotions affect your response to pain or identify any worries that are making the pain worse.
-They can help you build new coping skills and help you get back to your usual activities as much as possible.
+They can help you build new coping skills and get you back to your usual activities as much as possible.

 A psychologist can teach you to use techniques such as desensitisation.
 This involves focusing on the pain and relaxing at the same time.
 Desensitisation is sometimes used for neuropathic pain (e.g. numbness or tingling).
 Other ways to temporarily focus on something other than the pain include counting, drawing and reading.

-Let your doctor know about any complementary therapies you are using or thinking about trying.
-Depending on the conventional treatment and pain medicines you are having, some complementary therapies may cause reactions or unwanted side effects.
-You should also tell the complementary therapist about your cancer diagnosis, as some therapies, such as massage, may need to be adjusted to avoid certain areas of the body.
+Let your doctor know about any complementary therapies you are using or thinking about trying, as some may cause reactions or unwanted side effects.
+You should also tell the complementary therapist about your cancer diagnosis, as some therapies may need to be adjusted.

 Alternative therapies are used instead of conventional medical treatments.
 They are unlikely to be scientifically tested, may prevent successful treatment of cancer-related pain and can be harmful.
 Cancer Council does not recommend the use of alternative therapies for cancer pain.